jiaye-W/pcsc-project/README.md

 ## TODOs and perspectives
 The project can be improved in the following aspects:
-1. Allow user to specify their choice of RNG in the main application
+1. Allow user to specify their choice of RNG in the main application (fixed in our latest commit)
 2. Git log

-The work separated:
+### The work separated:
 - Jiaye: rng/uniform, rng/normal/normal_IT, functions, computations
 - Christian: rng/normal/normal_BM, graph, test.cpp
 - Together: configuration, main.cpp